 Local athletes lack a reliable platform to find spontaneous games and build consistent sports communities — resulting in an 85% monthly cancellation rate and 20+ minutes wasted organizing a single pickup game.
 I designed a mobile-first solution that reduces the entire join flow to 3 steps.

-Designed and co-developed a fully responsive, WCAG-compliant web application for the real UTA Philanthropy Conference — live at philanthropyconference.net.
+Designed and developed a fully responsive, WCAG-compliant web application for the real UTA Philanthropy Conference — live at philanthropyconference.net.
 Managing 3 distinct user states: pre-event registration, live day logistics, and post-event community.
 Led a 4-person team, owned all CSS/design systems and client relations.

 April 8, 2026 · UTA Central Library · "Leading with Heart: The Lone Star Way"